Options for Body Disposition After Death

 There are several options for disposing of a deceased person’s remains.

 Burial is the traditional choice.
 It can be done directly, with no viewing or ceremonies, or with any combination of viewing, ceremony, and graveside service.
-It usually requires you to pay for a casket; cemetery plot; fees to open and close the grave; cemetery endowment (upkeep); and a marker, monument, or headstone.
-At most cemeteries, a grave liner or vault is also required.
+It usually requires a casket; cemetery plot; fees to open and close the grave; cemetery endowment (upkeep); and a marker, monument, or headstone.
+Most cemeteries also require a grave liner or vault.
 Though most burials are below ground, another usually more expensive option is burial above ground in a mausoleum.

-Direct burial is the least expensive option: A funeral home files the necessary paperwork, places the unembalmed body in a casket, and takes the remains to a cemetery for burial, usually within one day.
-This is often accompanied by a simple graveside service.
+Immediate burial is the least expensive option: A funeral home files the necessary paperwork, places the unembalmed body in a casket, and takes the remains to a cemetery for burial, usually within one day.
 This alternative eliminates expenses for embalming and some expenses for funeral home facilities, and most families choose a lower-priced casket.

 Cremation is an increasingly popular choice.
 Usually neither a casket nor embalming is required, but if the body must be held for several days, refrigeration or embalming may be necessary.
 Cremation, like burial, can be direct or following a funeral.
 It is also possible to have an embalming, viewing, and ceremony followed by cremation.
 Some funeral homes offer rental caskets for cremation, while others sell modest caskets designed for cremation.
 Cremation also allows flexibility as to when or where services are held—many families now hold memorial services in their own homes or at the deceased’s favorite place.